HL7/davinci-epdx/source/pages/Configuration.md

 - Patient presents at Specialist

 The hook interaction for these scenarios is:
-* encounter-start
+* appointment-book

 The provider may pass search parameters to the hook.
-These parameters can include:
+These parameters shall be set as defaults and passed to the hook as one or more task resources.
+The parameters will in the Task resource will be used to construct search parameters in the health plan's system that can limit a search by:
 - Period (Start and optionally End date)
 - Excluded Practitioner(s)
 - Excluded Organization(s)